Pay Off Your Mortgage Using Airbnb

 For folks looking to pay off a mortgage, this is a no-brainer.
 In fact, there’s an entire subculture of borrowers out there who swear by Airbnb, who say that this is the end-all-be-all solution to making regular mortgage payments on time.

-But for the uninitiated, how do you get started?
+But for the uninitiated, how do you get started with Airbnb?
 How do you turn your home into a profit-making investment, rather than a passive repository for value?

 Know your market